horiacristescu/romanian-diacritic-restoration/README.md

 ## Features:

 To train the network I used both character and word level features.
 The obvious problem is how to align them inside a neural net.
-I chose to multiply the word embeddings for each letter, thus obtaining an more complex embedding for characters that takes into account the whole word.
+I chose to replicate the word embeddings for each letter, thus obtaining an more complex embedding for characters that takes into account the whole word.

 I lowercased the text and removed all characters except letters, digits and a few punctuation marks.
 Later, when the model makes predictions, I lowercase the input text and then recover the case on the prediction, including the out-of-set characters.